bloominstituteoftechnology/node-api4-project/README.md

 You are allowed, and **encouraged**, to collaborate with other peers.
 Please follow the twenty-minute rule, before seeking support from your PM and Instructor.

-## Minimum Viable Product
+### Task 1: Minimum Viable Product

 Pick any API, could be one of your past projects, and deploy it to `heroku`.
-Once deployed, send the URL to the TL for your group.

-## Stretch Goal
+### Task 2: Stretch Goal

 - add support for environment variables using `.env` files.
 You can use the [dotenv](https://www.npmjs.com/package/dotenv) npm module.